Image: Toni Hassan, Behold, the Rainbow Cale (Heteroscarus acroptilus), detail, 2025, courtesy of the artist

 Read more in-depth information on our accessibility web page.

 We are excited to present The Sea is Talking, a new exhibition by Toni Hassan.
-In this exhibition Toni works across multiple modalities to honour the lives of the countless marine creatures that she has witnessed dead, or struggling, as the South Australian coastline has been affected by the harmful algal bloom.
-Daily walks along the metropolitan shoreline have revealed the incredible biodiversity of our local waters, sparking curiosity as well as sadness.
+In this exhibition Toni works across multiple modalities to honour the lives of the countless marine creatures, some of which she witnessed dead, or struggling, as the South Australian coastline became impacted by the harmful algal bloom.
+Her regular walks along the city’s shoreline have revealed the incredible biodiversity of our local waters, sparking curiosity as well as sadness.

 Through large scale coloured pencil drawings, video, and mixed media installation, Toni creates a feeling within the gallery akin to the emotional response she has had on the beach.
-We feel the physicality of the experience, the sense of awe is coupled with grief, the tide washes in and out sometimes stacked high with foam, othertimes revealing the last dance of a struggling eel.
-Toni ponders our current environmental realities, positioning the algal bloom as a barometer for our world in ecological crisis, she asks ‘how do we feel in our bodies having experienced a 35°c night?’ and ‘if the sea is talking, who is listening'.’
+We feel the physicality of the experience: a sense of awe, coupled with grief.
+We get a sense of the tide as it often was, washing in with creamy foam, and we observe an eel in a gripping dance, fighting for breath.
+Toni ponders our current environmental realities, positioning the algal bloom as a barometer for our world, asking, 'If the sea is talking, who's listening?'
+Further, 'What does it mean to truly listen?'

-• Toni Hassan is an award-winning artist and writer.
-She is committed, in her multidisplinary practice, to being a witness to what’s within and around her - seeking to express interconnections and inspire care.
+Toni Hassan is an award-winning visual artist and writer.
+She is committed, in her multidisciplinary practice, to being a witness, seeking to express interconnections and inspire care.
 In her drawing, painting, digital and installation work she investigates contemporary events, patterns of human relating and nature (including non-human centric perspectives).

-This is Toni’s third solo show after graduating with First Class Honours from the School of Art and Design at the Australian National University in 2021.
+This is Toni’s third solo show since she graduated from the School of Art and Design at the Australian National University in 2021.
 Her artwork is held in public and private collections.
-She is an author who has appeared on the ABC and in major Australian newspapers.
-Toni is an adjunct research scholar with Charles Sturt University and a founding member of the national Women's Climate Congress.

-• These works respond to what I encountered on walks along the beaches of Adelaide’s Gulf of St Vincent in 2025.
+These works respond to what I encountered on walks along the beaches of Adelaide’s Gulf of St Vincent and south, along the Fleurieu Peninsula in 2025.
 I felt the sea was talking.
-Countless marine creatures appeared, dead or struggling to stay alive, like secrets of the sea.
+Countless marine creatures appeared, like secrets of the sea.
 Their appearance provoked both pathos and surprising awe and delight.

-All life forms have intrinsic value, independent of their utility to us, and yet we are so deeply dependent on nature to thrive.
+All life forms have intrinsic value, independent of their utility to us.
 Environmental events challenge us at many levels, as planet Earth talks.
 With the harmful algal bloom, I began to wonder, again, ‘What is mine to do?’
 I was provoked to consider the role of ecological ethics that can be expressed through art.
 As Ashlee Cunsolo and Karen Landman argue in their introduction to Mourning Nature: Hope at the Heart of Ecological Loss and Grief (2017), it is vital to "disrupt the dominance of humans and expand the circle of the grievable beyond the human.”